- 174 views

 |Day 7||Travel through the Pavese countryside to Mortara|

-This gorgeous 7 day trek will take you on some of the oldest streets in Italy as you wind your way along this section of the Via Francigene.
+This gorgeous 7-day trip will take you on some of the oldest streets in Italy as you wind your way along this section of the Via Francigene.
 Make your way by foot through shifting landscapes as you move through the Alps and into the hills and plains below, running all the time into stunning vistas and charming medieval towns dotted with towers and castles that will have you grabbing for your camera.
 This itinerary will have you discovering important pilgrimage sites, and natural wonders of Italy in a week!
-See tour.
+See tour

-Italy in a week is plenty of time to see the best that Italy has to offer, no matter what your interests are.
+If you're planning to explore Italy in a week, it is plenty of time to see the best that Italy has to offer, no matter what your interests are.
 Gorge yourself on freshly made food, lounge on the seaside, or explore medieval cities or do it all!
 If 7 days in Italy is not sufficient and you have more days to spare, you can check our travel guide on how long to stay in Italy for more ideas.

 Travelling to Italy?
 Chat with a local travel specialist in Italy who can help organize your trip.

 Danilo Catania Travel Expert in Italy